-Vocational and Technical awards differ in their content, assessment methods and grading system from GCSEs.
+Vocational and Technical awards (VTQ) differ in their content, assessment methods and grading system from GCSEs.
 The content is more vocational, giving insight into the world of work and careers.
-There is a substantial amount of NEA in these awards, the ones we offer have between 50% and 75% of the mark made up of NEA.
-Finally, the grading system is different, Most follow the system seen in the diagram below with grades awarded as Level 1 and 2 then broken down to 'pass', 'merit', 'distinction' and 'distinction'.
+There is a substantial amount of NEA in these awards, the ones we offer have around 60% of the mark made up of NEA.
+Finally, the grading system is different, most follow the system seen in the diagram below with grades awarded as Level 1 and 2 then broken down to 'pass', 'merit', 'distinction' and 'distinction\'.
 Below you can see how they compare to GCSE's.
 For example, if a student were to get a Level 2 Distinction it would be the equivalent of a grade 7 at GCSE.
-Where, for example Level 2 Distinction has 8.5 it means it is equivalent to an 8 or 9